ShoHabby/file-stitcher/README.md

 `-r` Will reverse the order of the stitching.
 By default, horizontal stitching is reversed (right to left) as the intention is to stitch manga pages.
 Passing that parameter means

+`-o` Allows specifying the name of the output file when manually specifying the files to stitch.
+The output name does not need to contain the file extension.
+If not specified, the output name will be the concatenation of all the input file names.

 When not using `-a`, files must be specified last.
 At least two files must be specified, but there is no upper limit.
 The file paths may be absolute or relative to the directory the script is called from.